 The first step to protecting solar panels in a hailstorm is to buy resilient panels.
 The materials that go into a solar panel’s manufacture determine its durability.

-While most panels produced today are relatively tough, panels rated UL 61730 go through testing to withstand strikes of hail between one and three inches, traveling at speeds up to 88.3 miles per hour (142 kph).
+While most panels produced today are relatively tough, panels rated UL 61730 go through testing to withstand strikes of hail between one and three inches (254mm to 762mm), travelling at speeds up to 88.3 miles per hour (142 km/h).
 Purchasing panels that meet this certification level can protect your solar array in almost any storm.

 Another rating that all rigid solar panels should have is an IP68 rating.
 An IP68 rating verifies the panel is waterproof and dustproof.
 Secondary damage can come from hail cracking the panels and letting in leaks, so you want panels rated for all the threats posed by hail.

 Most panels manufactured today meet this standard.
 Your odds are very low that a hailstorm will significantly damage your solar panels.
-Still, some states, such as Texas, Oklahoma, and Nebraska, regularly see storms that bring bigger, more dangerous hail.
+Still, some areas regularly see storms that bring bigger, more dangerous hail.

 With weather events growing more severe in recent years and warnings that bigger hailstones are likely to increase with climate change, taking additional measures is crucial.
 It can give you better protection and more peace of mind going into these storms.